 My VA Keeps Making Mistakes: Root Cause Diagnosis

-Hired a VA, Still Drowning in Fixes
+Hired A VA, Still Drowning In Fixes And Rework Every Week

 You hired a VA to free up your time.
 Instead, you’re spending 5+ hours every week fixing their mistakes, rewriting emails, redoing tasks, and wondering if it’d be faster to just do everything yourself.

-You’re frustrated.
-You’re second-guessing the hire.
-Maybe you got a bad VA.
 Maybe you need someone more experienced, more expensive, more... something.

-What You Think Is Wrong vs What’s Actually Wrong
+What You Think Is Wrong Vs What’s Actually Wrong With VA Mistakes

-Here’s what’s happening: You’re giving verbal instructions for complex tasks.
-“Handle customer emails.”
-“Schedule my content.”
-“Update the spreadsheet.”
 The VA nods, seems to understand, then delivers work that’s 60% right.

-When a VA makes the SAME mistake repeatedly, that’s not incompetence.
-That’s a missing system.
-They’re doing their best - but “best” without clear standards produces inconsistent results.
+When a VA makes the same mistake again and again, that’s not incompetence; it’s a missing system.
+They’re doing their best, but “doing your best” without clear standards will always produce inconsistent results, and what you’re feeling isn’t a people problem — it’s the cost of undocumented processes.

-The Reframe That Changes Everything
+The Process Reframe That Changes Everything About VA Performance

 When a VA makes the same mistake repeatedly, that’s not a people problem — it’s a process problem.
 Your documentation is the bottleneck, not their competence.

-If you can’t explain it step-by-step, they can’t execute it consistently.
-If you don’t have a checklist, they’ll miss steps.
 If you haven’t shown them what “done right” looks like, they’ll invent their own standard.

 Before you send another task to your VA, you need a documented process.